smjunaid-dev/my-blogs/README.md

 ## Post template

-Copy this template into `drafts/` to start a new post:
+You can Use this to Start a new Post/Blog

 ```md